manjinderrooprai/Angular/README.md

 * **Build:** ng build
 * **Unit tests:** ng test
 * **End-to-end tests:** ng e2e

-## Setup
-- Clone Git Repository  `git@github.com:manjinderrooprai/Angular.git`
-- Navigate to the project directory `cd Angular/project-name`
-- Install dependencies `npm install`
-- Run `ng serve` for a dev server.
-- Navigate to `http://localhost:4200/` The app will automatically reload if you change any of the source files.

 ## Projcet Structure
 **The project follows a standard Angular folder structure.**